 Epidemiology of Distal Renal Tubular Acidosis

 Primary or Hereditary forms of distal RTA usually present in infancy or childhood, while secondary forms present during adulthood.
+Inherited disorders are much rarer than acquired forms.
+Although they are relatively rare in Western populations, they occur more commonly in areas of the world where rates of parental consanguinity are high.
 The exact prevalence of distal RTA is unknown.

 Etiology of Distal Renal Tubular Acidosis